 Only because this is the second time I come to Bratislava I can now change a bit what I had written from the previous visit trip in 2009 as it does not apply any longer as of 2015.
 Back then, 6 years ago, to my surprise when searching for hotels or perhaps because it was pretty much high season, prices were really high and especially if comparing to any of the other cities we visited which were at least half the cost and with a much higher rating and standards.
 Maybe was also the case that as not many large hotel chains were in the city hence the choice was reduced.
 But that changed a lot, and getting a fair deal is much easier, with much nicer and larger properties newly built and many more on the way.
 A good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms or Ebookers.

-In 2009 we stayed at the Hotel Kyjev, in Rajska 2, 81448.
+Back in 2009 we stayed at the Hotel Kyjev, in Rajska 2, 81448.
 Pretty much central, only a short walk from the old town.
 A pure 60s Communist style hotel where time seems never passed by, so if you want to have such an experience, this is your chance (at least until they refurbish it), which perhaps by the time you will be going it might be the case they’ve done it.
 Just don’t expect too much in here though.
 While rooms were spacious and on first look ok, a deeper look meant for us requesting different rooms with at least clean sheets and not the stained ones we got everywhere.
 Windows were not closing properly (thanks goodness it was summer) but during a thunderstorm overnight the noise of the wind passing though the holes was really loud.
 Breakfast was good in the other hand, and so was the overall service really nice, polite and professional.
 It was just too dated hotel, that’s all.
 (Update as of 2015, this hotel is permanently closed).

-As of our stay in 2015 we were at the Apollo Hotel in Dulovo Námestie 1.
+As for our stay in 2015 we were at the Apollo Hotel in Dulovo Námestie 1.
 Not as central as the other hotel, but to the east of the city, outside the old town, still near enough to get to the city centre on foot without the need of any public transportation.
 It was a very nice property, with large comfortable rooms and friendly staff at all times.
 From the moment you enter the reception it makes you feel good with the colours and beautiful elegant design, that is spread across the entire building everywhere.
 The breakfast was also very nice and very complete.